tenka491/moto_reader/README.md

 [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+- Be sure `moto-reader-api` is running locally or on the server.
 - `cmd + shift + p`
 - Find `Flutter: Launch Emulator`
 - Choose Pixel
 - Then go to Run > Run Without Debugging

+## Pre-Alpha Release TODO:

+- Add bottom nav bar
+- Donation Page
+- Create Logo component
+- Create Refresh Function
+  - Pull down to refresh
+  - Home Button to refresh
+- Point to released version of the `moto-reader-api`
+- Share Article
+  - where did you share it from? `via Moto-Reader App`

 ## TODO: